qgustavor/mega/readme.md

 * `delete` - File was deleted.
 * `update` - File was changed(renamed).

-### mega.encrypt([key]) / mega.decrypt(key)
+### `mega.encrypt([key])` / `mega.decrypt(key)`

 Lower level duplex streams.
-These could be used if you want to do network traffic and crypto on different time.

 Takes in encrypted file data and outputs decrypted data and vice versa.
 Also does MAC verification / generation.

 Note that if you specify key for `encrypt()` it needs to be 192bit.
 Other 64bit are for the MAC.
 You can later read the full key from the `key` property of the stream.

 ## Fork info: